gpg/gpg4win/doc/README.en.txt

 - GpgOL

-  * It is not possible to modify mails (e.g. moving / flagging the mail) while they are shown decrypted.
-    To workaround this: unselect the crypto mail and then make changes through the right click context menu or move it with drag and drop.

   * Crypto mails forwarded as attachment are not properly handled.

-  * The certificate selection dialog sometimes opens in the background and need an overhaul.

-  * Localization is only there for German and Portuguese.
+  * Localization is only complete for Dutch, German and Portugese.

 - General